mdahlgrengadd/smbPitchShifterJs/README.md

 # smbPitchShifterJs

 Stephan Bernsee's [http://blogs.zynaptiq.com/bernsee/pitch-shifting-using-the-ft/](code) compiled to javascript using emscripten.
-This version is using libsndfile for file loading (will be replaced with web audio) and libsamplerate to allow timestretching.
+This version is using libsndfile for file loading (will be replaced with web audio) and libsamplerate to allow timestretching (might also be replaced, SDL or webaudio).

 ## Disclaimer
 This readme is written for me to jog my memory.
 The code is not yet intended to be useful to anybody else.